Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9u3U07NNrHM.md

 ### Transcript

-> will we have different voltage-rated power lines in update four no at least not as far as i know no we don't pretty sure
+> will we have different voltage-rated power lines in update four no at least not as far as I know no we don't pretty sure